ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 I get no respect.

-.
-She and I never have sex.
-I get so little action, even my dog won't kiss me.
-I got no sex life.
-Even my dog won’t kiss me.
-He's always licking his balls, but I guess mine ain't good enough for him.
-Anybody?
-Anybody?

 I’m not finding much respect these days.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.

 But I ain’t no prize neither.
-I went to a bachelor auction and wound up having to pay a girl to date me.
+I went to a bachelor auction and wound up having to pay a girl to touch me.
 So ya know, just another Friday night.

 My wife—listen to this—she hates me, probably 'cause of all the prostitutes and my trying to sell her to a Burmese warlord.
 She hates my guts so much, she poisoned me with a toxin found only in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?